- Download our Moving to Vienna Guide (PDF)

 Finding a job in Austria isn't easy.
-The majority of expats relocate to Vienna as a result of a transfer from within a large company where they have been working in their home country.
-That said, there are a number of strong industries in Vienna, and highly skilled expats may find they have a skill that fills a gap in the workforce.
+The majority of expats relocate to Vienna as a result of a transfer from within their company.
+That said, there are a number of strong industries in Vienna, and highly skilled expats may find they have the expertise to fill a gap in the local workforce.

-Expats moving who are citizens of EU-member states can legally work in Austria without having to obtain a work permit, but those from outside the EU will need to qualify for a work permit.
+Expats who are citizens of EU-member states can legally work in Austria without having to obtain a work permit, but those from outside the EU will need to qualify for a work permit.

 While English is generally spoken in business circles, expats who speak some basic German will certainly find it advantageous when it comes to securing a job in Vienna.